eficode-academy/quotes-flask/README.md

 ```

 The manifests will create a NodePort service to access the frontend.

+On linux you can simply connect to the `kind` container:

 Use the following commands to get the IP address of the host: